-*this is a sponsored post by Chicken Coop Guides.
+*This is a sponsored post by Chicken Coop Guides.
 All opinions and words are 100% my own*

-You can often wind up with holes all over your yard that will need to be filled in.
-During the winter, with a heavy snow, moving the tractor can be a pain or even impossible.
-If you have more than 4-6 birds, a moveable tractor may not be large enough provide enough room for all your chickens and they can start pecking at each other.
+You can often wind up with holes that will need to be filled in.
+During the winter, heavy snow can make moving the tractor a real pain or even impossible.
+If you have more than 4-6 birds, a portable tractor may not be large enough to provide enough room for all your chickens.
+As a result they can start pecking at each other.

-The other main type of chicken coop is a stationary one.
+The other type of chicken coop is a stationary one.
 This basically means that the coop stays in one spot, and the chickens have a more permanent home.
-You can either allow your flock to free range in your backyard, or fence in a “run” for them to roam around in.
+You can either allow your flock to free range in your backyard or fence in a “run” for them to roam around in.

 What if you don’t know where to start with making your own chicken coop?
 Where do you start with building one?
 Over at Chicken Coop Guides, they have lots of plans for you to build your own coop!
 From tractors for small flocks, to huge coops for larger flocks, they have it all.

 The selection is great, and the price is very affordable!
 If you need help choosing a chicken coop to build, may I suggest you check them out?
 You’ll get the best chicken coop plans from Chicken Coop Guides!